23. Electric circuits

 Figure 23.13 – A circuit diagram showing a battery, light bulb, and switch all connected to each other in parallel.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 In the video below, Dr. Pasquale uses the switch to cause a short circuit in the circuit from Figure 23.13, creating a low-resistance path that bypasses the light bulb.
 (When a switch is closed, it acts like a wire.)
 Note that the battery is not shown in the video, but is connected to the circuit through the thick red and black wires.
-When Dr. Pasquale closes the switch, current flows through the switch instead of through the light bulb, causing the bulb to turn off.
+When Dr. Pasquale closes the switch, current flows through the switch instead of through the light bulb, causing the light bulb to turn off.
 Dr. Pasquale can’t keep the switch closed for too long, as the short circuit will drain the battery in a short amount of time.
 The wires and switch will also heat up, possibly melting the wires if it is left in this condition for too long.

 Alternating and direct current